grantwinney/Disconnected/README.md

 One of the weirdest processes.
 While submitting a "ticket" to close my account, it asked me to create a _separate_ account on their support site.
 I declined.
 5 minutes later I got three separate emails, telling me they received my request (huh?), my account was now closed (okay...), and my account was suspended due to a security risk but I could open another ticket to ask why (what?!?!).

 ### [Walmart](https://help.walmart.com/app/ask)
-Click on the different help "tiles" until a section shows up below with links for chatting, sending an email, etc.
+Click on the different help "tiles" until a section shows up below with links for chatting, sending an email, etc. Ask support to close your account. [[Help](https://help.walmart.com/app/answers/detail/a_id/230/~/how-to-close-your-walmart.com-account)]